-Code of Fair Campaign Practices: Under Chapter 258 of the Texas Election Code, which is known as the Fair Campaign Practices Act, you must provide the following documents to each candidate or political committee that files a campaign treasurer appointment with you: (1) a copy of the Fair Campaign Practices Act and (2) a form on which the candidate or treasurer of the committee may subscribe to the Code of Fair Campaign Practices (FORM CFCP).
-A candidate or committee treasurer may complete Form CFCP and file it with you.
+Code of Fair Campaign Practices: Under chapter 258 of the Election Code, known as the Fair Campaign Practices Act, you must provide the following documents to each candidate or political committee that files a campaign treasurer appointment with you: (1) a copy of the Fair Campaign Practices Act and (2) a form on which the candidate or treasurer of the committee may subscribe to the Code of Fair Campaign Practices (FORM CFCP).
+The Ethics Commission makes these documents available.
+See "Forms" above.
+A candidate or committee treasurer may complete FORM CFCP and file it with you.